berkeley-stat243/stat243-fall-2022/syllabus.md

 ## Course requirements and grading {#course-requirements-and-grading .unnumbered}

+### Scheduling Conflicts {#scheduling-conflicts .unnumbered}

+Campus asks that I include this information about conflicts: Please notify me in writing by the second week of the term about any known or potential extracurricular conflicts (such as religious observances, graduate or medical school interviews, or team activities).
+I will try my best to help you with making accommodations, but I cannot promise them in all cases.
+In the event there is no mutually-workable solution, you may be dropped from the class.

+The main conflict that would be a problem would be the quizzes, whose dates I will determine in late August / early September.

+**Quizzes are in-person.** There is no remote option, and the only make-up accommodations I will make are for illness or serious personal issues.
+**Do not schedule any travel that may conflict with a quiz.**

 ### Course grades {#course-grades .unnumbered}

 The grade for this course is primarily based on assignments due every